lessej/advent-of-code/README.md

 # 🎄 Advent of Code 🎄

 These are my solutions for AoC.
-I'm like using it to learn new languages.
+I like using it to learn new languages.
 This year (2024) I'm learning OCaml.

 ## Years